falbuna/Homework_3_PasswordGenerator/README.md

 ![Main Password Generator Page with the Generate Password button.](https://github.com/falbuna/Homework_3_PasswordGenerator/blob/master/Assets/Password_Generator.PNG)

-When the user presses the "Generate Password" button, they will see a prompt that will ask for the length of the password.
+When the user presses the "Generate Password" button, they will get a prompt that will ask for the length of the password.
 The user can also press cancel to end.

 ![Prompt for Password Length.](https://github.com/falbuna/Homework_3_PasswordGenerator/blob/master/Assets/Password_Length.PNG)

 When the user enters a length that is not between 8 - 128 characters, they will get this alert.

+![Alert if the Password Length is not between 8 - 128 characters.](https://github.com/falbuna/Homework_3_PasswordGenerator/blob/master/Assets/Password_LengthError.PNG)

 Pressing "OK" will ask the user to re-enter a length for the password.
 The user can also press cancel to end.

-![Alert if the Password Length is not between 8 - 128 characters.](https://github.com/falbuna/Homework_3_PasswordGenerator/blob/master/Assets/Password_LengthError.PNG)

-The user will be asked whether they want to use lowercase letters.
+The user will then be asked whether they want to use lowercase letters.
 If they do want lowercase letters in the generated password, they can press "OK".
 Otherwise, they would press cancel.
 Pressing cancel from this point forward will not end the process.

 ![Prompt for lowercase letters.](https://github.com/falbuna/Homework_3_PasswordGenerator/blob/master/Assets/Lowercase.PNG)